 At any rate, let’s draw a distinction between a story that explores bleak themes and a story whose philosophy itself is bleak.
 The former might put its characters through hell, and it might not even have an ending that we’d necessarily call happy (at least in any conventional sense).
 But it’s structured in such a way that the audience is meant to learn something positive from it.
 A bleak philosophy, by contrast, exists merely to point a camera at violent, dark, or distressing subjects for their own sake.
 The difference between handing someone in a shovel to clean up dog poop and tripping them so that they fall in it, you might say.

 With that in mind, let’s look first at Danish filmmaker Lars Von Trier.
-Or as I compulsively refer to him (lest we not be entirely clear on the starting point for this essay), that fucking guy (a caveat: I did enjoy The Five Obstructions, possessing as it does a modicum of self-awareness and levity and the actual desire to help someone out of their depression rather than into a new one).
+Or as I compulsively refer to him (lest we not be entirely clear on the starting point for this essay), that fucking guy (a caveat: The Five Obstructions does make an attempt to be something besides relentless misery porn, even if it’s dragged down by its own smugness and that ol’ Lars misogyny).

 He’s infamous for his dark, bitterly nihilistic films; his showy attempts to stir controversy around himself and his work, and for being one of the founding members of the rigorously naturalistic Dogme 95 movement (despite not actually following its rules often at all).